 If you want to properly reflect the relationships between the group of animals and the rest of the candidates, you can construct a relationship matrix with the dummy individual having a relationship to each other candidate that is the average of the group's relationships to each other candidate.
+You can use Matesel to make an initial relationship file, as described here.
 You can then import this new relationship matrix using Setting up the GRM.